Bassel-A-Elazab/MultivariateGaussianClassifer/README.md

             we divide it individually:
                First:
                   - Variance: is a measure of the variability or spread in a set of data.
-                  - we calculate variance for variable one (x) and variable two (y) by using next equation.
+                  - we calculate variance for variable one (x) and variable two (y), by using next equation.
                Note:
                   - X and Y are represents two features of sample data.